 Long story short, when you live in a hostel, you start developing your other four senses.
 Pretty soon, you’ll be able to take out your contacts, address your Christmas cards, and apply winged eyeliner in the dark — though, not necessarily any better than you can in broad daylight.

 But it’s far more likely that someone will nick a slice of your bread than take something worth any real money.
 Hostel dwellers can typically afford to buy their own iPhone, but they can rarely be bothered to go to the supermarket.

 Later, when you’ve moved into your own place with your own kitchen, leaving your dishes for even a few hours will make you distinctly uncomfortable.
 (Unless, of course, you’re one of those entitled leeches who uses hostel dishes and doesn’t wash them afterwards.
 We see you, and you should all be ashamed of yourselves.)

 ETA: According to a few commenters, if you’re traveling in Europe, swap “Germans” for “Australians.”
 I’m not sure if they’ll still be wearing scarves.

 Years later, you may still feel uncomfortable making tea for anyone else, for fear that they will reject your attempts as blasphemous and never speak to you again.

-My hostel-dwelling days may be behind me, but its effects live on.
-(At least on my blog.)
+My hostel-dwelling days may be behind me, but many of its effects linger on.

 Have you ever stayed long-term in a hostel?
 How did it change you?